Rachel Hall, Virginia Polytechnic Institute and State University

 Establishing Trust

 Advising administrators are privy to confidential information such as employee conflicts, illnesses, evaluations, and salary information.
 To establish trust, advising administrators should not share confidential information with other advising team members.
 Another key component of trust is transparency.
-Sometimes, university leadership may discuss confidential information such as organizational changes, institutional data, and budgetary constraints with advising administrators and ask them not to share it with their advising team.
-When advising administrators are given permission to share the information with their advising team, they should share consistent information with the entire team, encourage questions, and listen to concerns.
+There are times when university leadership will share confidential information such as enrollment data, budgetary constraints, and impending organizational changes with advising administrators.
+When advising administrators are given permission to share information with the advising team, it is important to share consistent information, encourage questions, and listen to concerns.

 Peer Support